Pexels - CC0 License

 Another pro tip when fixing up your accommodation arrangements is to choose household roles early.
 You want to know who is responsible for what.

 If you’re a laid-back couple, then this part doesn’t matter as much.
-But if you’re keeping the score, then you’ll need to divide it.
+However, if you’re maintaining accountability, you’ll need to divide responsibilities.
 For example, you could have one person do the cooking and the other process the bills and yard work.
 You could also have someone who does the vacuuming and the other person who cleans the toilets.

 When you set things up like this, you make resentment far less likely.
-Plus, you get to live in a nice, clean, and organised home.
+Plus, you get to live in a nice, clean, and organised house.

 Update Legal And Financial Details

 During a move, you will also need to update your legal and financial details.
 For example, if you’re both renting, you’ll want to ensure that both your names are on the lease.
-You’ll also want to update your address for your driving llicenceand other documentation.
+You’ll also want to update your address for your driving licence and other documentation.

 brown and white concrete house under blue sky during daytime